therobinkim/lets-learn-vim/README.md

 ## Closing

 Thanks for reading this compilation of resources.
-Have fun learning `vi`, and please send in pull requests for any suggestions for improvements!
+Have fun learning `vim`, and please send in pull requests for any suggestions for improvements!